 Where is Star Wars Land Going To Be?

 Star Wars: Galaxy’s Edge is a land at Disneyland park in California and Walt Disney World’s Hollywood Studios park in Florida.
 Some major media outlets continue to misreport the land as a “theme park”—setting readers up for disappointment.
 While this will be one of the most impressive theme park lands ever, it is not an entire theme park.
+As a land, your park tickets for Disneyland or Hollywood Studios are enough to get you entry.

 At Disneyland, the land is in the northwest corner of the park, with three entrances—two between Frontierland and Fantasyland and one next to Hungry Bear in Critter Country.